zhang2333/light-crawler/README.md

 	// result has 2 props : task and body
 	// result.task: id, url, others you added.
-	// result.body is the HTML of the page scrape result.body... // you can use cheerio
+	// result.body is the HTML of the page
+	// scrape result.body, you can use cheerio
 })
 // start your crawler
 c.start(function () {